md-nafis-sadik/train-ticket-system-using-c/README.md

-# train-ticket-system-using-cpp
+# train-ticket-system-using-c
-This is a train ticket system using C++ language
+This is a train ticket system using C language